iiasa/message-ix-models/doc/global/water/cooling.rst

 Cost Representation
 ^^^^^^^^^^^^^^^^^^^

-Cooling technology costs are represented as:
+Cooling technology costs enter the model as:

-* **Capital cost differential**: Additional investment for cooling system relative to reference
+* **Capital cost differential**: the additional investment for the cooling system relative to once-through cooling, which is the cheapest option

-  * Once-through: Reference (lowest cost)
-  * Recirculating: +5-10% of plant cost
-  * Dry cooling: +8-15% of plant cost

-* **Efficiency penalty**: Parasitic load reducing net electricity output
+* **Efficiency penalty**: the parasitic load of pumps and fans, which reduces net electricity output and is largest for dry cooling

-  * Once-through: 0.2-0.5% reduction
-  * Recirculating: 1-2% reduction
-  * Dry cooling: 3-8% reduction (climate-dependent)

-* **Operating costs**: Maintenance and additional fuel consumption
+* **Operating costs**: maintenance and the additional fuel implied by the efficiency penalty

 Cost assumptions are derived from technology assessments (Zhai and Rubin, 2010 :cite:`zhai_2010`; Zhang et al., 2014 :cite:`zhang_2014`; Loew et al., 2016 :cite:`loew_2016`).